jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

  Mary had to take the bus because her car broke down on her way to work.
 (Formal) The independent clause is first in this sentence; therefore, no comma is needed between the clauses.
- Mary‟s car broke down on her way to work ; therefore, she had to take the bus.
+ Mary‟s car broke down on her way to work; therefore, she had to take the bus.
 (Formal) Conjunctive adverb used
- Mary‟s car broke down on her way to work ; consequently, she had to take the bus.
+ Mary‟s car broke down on her way to work; consequently, she had to take the bus.
 (Formal) Conjunctive adverb used
 ```
 #### Punctuating compound sentences

 A compound sentence contains two or more independent clauses.
 Independent clauses
 can stand alone as a sentence.
 To punctuate a compound sentence, place a comma
-before the coordinating conjunction. **To determine if a sentence is a compound
+before the coordinating conjunction. **To determine if a sentence is a compound**
-sentence, remember that the words before and after the conjunction must be able
+**sentence, remember that the words before and after the conjunction must be able**
-to form complete sentences.**
+**to form complete sentences.**

 ```
- I swam many laps in the heated pool , and Dave ran five miles on the treadmill.
+ I swam many laps in the heated pool, and Dave ran five miles on the treadmill.
 (comma + conjunction)
  Fred received a text message while he was driving, but he did not look at his phone. (comma + conjunction)
  Mary cooked dinner on Monday, but Fred cooked dinner the rest of the week.
 (comma + conjunction)
 ```
-**Do not use commas when coordinating conjunctions join compound verbs,
+**Do not use commas when coordinating conjunctions join compound verbs,**
-objects, or phrases.
-If the words after the conjunction do not form a complete
+**objects, or phrases.
+If the words after the conjunction do not form a complete**
-sentence, do not use a comma after the conjunction.**
+**sentence, do not use a comma after the conjunction.**

 ```
  The school provided transportation to the event and scholarships to the students.